ayotoasset/AdditiveCausalExpansion/README.md

-# ACE - AdditiveCausalExpansion
+# ACE - Additive Causal Expansion Model
-Package for a varying-coefficients spline regression with GP-regularization of the spline coefficients using a separate set of covariates.
-The method is designed to combine the predictive capabilities of black-box machine learning methods with the interpretative aspect of parametric models, especially with regards to binary and continuous causal effects.
+Package for a varying-coefficient regression with GP-regularization of the varying coefficients using a separate set of covariates.
+The basis is based on the treatment variable, allowing for causal inference for continuous variables.

 ## Installation
 It can be installed using (requires appropriate c++ compilers, see the documentation of ```Rcpp```):